mbodm/WAUZ/README.md

 ---

 > ##### Personal ideas
 > - This is a list of ideas, used as my personal todo list.
-Better centralized here, than somewhere in 1/100 cloud files or OneNote.
+Better centralized here, than somewhere else.
 > - Add WAUZ command line version (easy, BusinessLogic already exists).
 > - Maybe add navigation links to UI, to quickly open the selected folders in Explorer?
 > - Maybe add navigation links to UI, to quickly open the settings/log files or folder?